kevinkovalchik/TPP-container-definitions/README.md

 # TPP-container-definitions
 Some (hopefully) useful definition files for builing the Trans Proteomic Pipeline inside a container.
+So far I am only working with Singularity, but the files should be easily adapted to Docker.

 I don't always use the Trans Proteomic Pipeline as an end-to-end solution, but I do often want to use the tools that are part of it.
 This can be sometimes be difficult because I don't always want to compile it on my own system.
 So I decided to compile the code in a Singularity container and move the final binaries to a second, slimmer container without all the build dependencies.